 But when it comes to Biles, even "incredible" is an understatement.
 Biles has 30 Olympic and World Championship medals, and has seemingly broken every record: In May, she became the first woman in the history of gymnastics to successfully pull off a Yurchenko double pike in competition, and a month later, she became the first American woman to win seven national titles.

-So, yes, watching Biles compete is mesmerizing, but she doesn't owe medals and broken records to anyone — not USAG, not America, and certainly not the Twitter trolls asking why she didn't just withdraw sooner.
+So, yes, watching Biles compete is mesmerising, but she doesn't owe medals and broken records to anyone — not USAG, not America, and certainly not the Twitter trolls asking why she didn't just withdraw sooner.
 She doesn't owe us an apology.
 And she doesn't owe us an explanation, either.

 Just as they did when Naomi Osaka — another young, Black athlete who has openly discussed her struggles with her mental health — opted out of the French Open, online critics started saying what they would do if they were "in Biles' position," despite the fact that they never will be.
 For one thing, none of these people could land a double-double dismount.
 But more importantly, as a leader often credited with paving the way for Black women in gymnastics, as a survivor of an extremely public sexual assault, and as an unparalleled athlete, Biles has faced an immeasurable amount of scrutiny and expectations.